-Eligible lead applicants must fulfil the following criteria:
+The eligible lead applicant must fulfil the following criteria:

-- You must be a full-time or part-time undergraduate student in the second or third year of your degree; - You must be studying for a biomedical or life science degree; - You must be based in a university/third level institute in the Republic of Ireland; - You must be planning to work on a translational biomedical laboratory-based-cancer research project; - You must have the support of an appropriate, suitably-qualified supervisor in a university/third level institute within the Republic of Ireland; - You must identify a suitable host institution to administer the award.
-This must be the university/third level institution at which you are studying for your degree or the university/third level institution of your academic supervisor; - You must undertake the studentship on a full-time\ basis for a maximum of eight weeks during the summer of 2020.
+- You must be a full-time or part-time undergraduate student in the second or third year of your degree; - You must be studying for a biomedical or life science degree; - You must be planning to work on a translational biomedical-based cancer research project that will be laboratory-based or virtual; - You must be based in a university/third level institute in the Republic of Ireland; - You must have the support of an appropriate, suitably-qualified supervisor in a university/third level institute within the Republic of Ireland; - You must identify a suitable host institution to administer the award.
+This must be the university/third level institution of your academic supervisor; - You must undertake the studentship on a full-time basis for a maximum of eight weeks during the summer of 2021.